x07x08/VScript-TFDB/README.md

 1. Paste the `vscripts` folder in `tf/scripts`.
 2. Either execute the script by using `script_execute tfdb/tfdb` or pack it inside a map and run it in some way.

-# Issues

-1. Custom models aren't added to the downloads table.
-2. Rockets (rather grenades) can't explode when touching the ground.

-# Gameplay and balance ideas

-1. Make each flamethrower unique in some way.
-2. Make this gamemode actually fun and team-oriented.